 Alliance phone number: 757-639-1233.

-A new replica of the Godspeed has been touring to commemorate Jamestown's 400th anniversary.
+A new replica of the Godspeed toured a few years ago to commemorate Jamestown's 400th anniversary.
 While they don't do day sails, visitors can climb aboard any of the park's three recreated ships and learn about 17th century navigation.

 Jamestown Settlement phone number: 757-253-4838.